 Utilize ICEYE SAR Satellite Data Already Today to Support Your IUU Fishing Patrolling

-Maritime authorities, organizations, and industries worldwide can achieve advanced sea traffic monitoring solutions in collaboration with ICEYE.
-With ICEYE technology, you get timely reports on current activities at sea and become aware of the location of potentially illegal fishing vessels.
-No specific infrastructure is required, and data is delivered regularly and reliably, regardless of daylight conditions and weather.
+Maritime authorities, organizations, and industries worldwide can achieve advanced sea traffic monitoring with ICEYE SAR satellite data.
+Using ICEYE data, you get timely updates on current activities at sea and become aware of the location of potentially illegal fishing vessels.
+No specific infrastructure is required, and data is delivered regularly and reliably, regardless of daylight and weather conditions.